-No one knows what the exact cause is.
+No one knows the exact cause of polymyositis.
 But doctors do know that it’s an autoimmune condition, which means the body can attack its own tissues.
 This is what causes the problems.

 Most people who have polymyositis get diagnosed between the ages of 30 and 60.
 It’s very rare in children, and it affects women more often than men.

-The symptoms of polymyositis are caused by swelling or pain in the muscles.
+The symptoms of polymyositis are caused by inflammation in the muscles.
 The muscle weakness affects both sides of the body equally.

 The condition tends to target the muscle groups that are closest to the trunk of the body -- the hips, shoulders, thighs, upper arms, upper back, and neck.